zuozhenggh/learning-library/data-management-library/nosql/serverless-with-nosql-database-orig/serverless-with-nosql-database/create-populate-tables/create-populate-tables.md

     ![](./images/row-inserted.png)

-5. Let's insert rows into the other tables.
+5. Lets move onto inserting rows into the other tables.
 First we need to get back to the 'Tables' screen.
 Click Table on top right.

     ![](./images/click-tables.png)